wendy-p/braze-docs-1/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), you can find **Canvas** under **Engagement**.
 {% endalert %}

-## Step 2: Use the entry wizard to set up your Canvas
+## Step 2: Set up your Canvas

-The Entry Wizard will guide you through setting up your Canvas—everything from naming it to setting conversion events and bringing the right users into your customer journey.
-Click on each of the following tabs to see what settings you can adjust in each of the Entry Wizard steps.
+The Canvas builder will guide you through setting up your Canvas—everything from naming it to setting conversion events and bringing the right users into your customer journey.
+Click on each of the following tabs to see what settings you can adjust in each of these steps.

 {% tabs local %}
   {% tab Basics %}